paytabscom/paytabs-woocommerce/README.md

 ## Configure the Plugin

-1. Go to `"Wordpress admin panel" >> WooCommerce >> Settings`
+1. Go to `"WordPress admin panel" >> WooCommerce >> Settings`
 2. Select `Payments` tab
-3. Select the prefered payment method from the available list of PayTabs payment methods
+3. Select the preferred payment method from the available list of PayTabs payment methods
 4. Check the `Enable Payment Gateway`
 5. Enter the primary credentials:
    - **Merchant e-Mail**: enter the email id of your PayTabs merchant account